codepath/android_guides/Constructing-View-Layouts.md

 }
 ```

 The `layout_width` and `layout_height` of the PercentRelativeLayout should determine the total width and height that can be used.
-Any container elements should specify the width and height possible using `layout_heightPercent` and/or `layout_widthPercent`.
+Any elements contained within PercentRelativeLayout should specify the width and height possible using `layout_heightPercent` and/or `layout_widthPercent`.
 Because this library is not part of the standard Android library, note that a custom attribute `app` namespace is being used.

+An example of a layout used to describe the image above is shown below:

 ```xml
 <android.support.percent.PercentRelativeLayout